james-swedeen/advanced_path_planning/README.md

 <img src="./pics/uav_sim.png">

-The table below lists each of the algorithms that this repository implements, the variations each algorithm supports, and the names of the papers that purposed them.
+The table below lists each of the algorithms this repository implements, the variations each algorithm supports, and the names of the papers that proposed them.

 | Algorithm                       | K Nearest Searches | Fillet-Based | Source      |
 |---------------------------------|--------------------|--------------|-------------|